Korean Culture Guide

 - •반말 (informal) is only for close friends of the same age or younger

-- •Age matters more than status — always find out who is older (형/오빠/누나/언니)
+- •Age matters more than status, so always find out who is older (형/오빠/누나/언니)

 Korean Holidays